1765

 20 March 1765 Six sonatas for keyboard and violin K.10-15 by Wolfgang Amadeus Mozart (9) and dedicated to Queen Charlotte, go on sale in London.

-22 March 1765 The Stamp Act is approved by the British Parliament and will go into effect on 1 November.
+22 March 1765 The Stamp Act receives royal assent and will go into effect 1 November.
 It provides for a tax on all newspapers, pamphlets, almanacs, playing cards, etc. The money raised is intended to defray the cost of defending the North American colonies.

-24 March 1765 A Quartering Act is passed by the British Parliament.
+24 March 1765 A Quartering Act is agreed to by King George III.
 It provides for 10,000 soldiers to be quartered in facilities provided by the North American colonies.
 If this is inadequate, commanders are authorized to commandeer local inns or uninhabited houses and barns.

 30 March 1765 Muhsinzade Mehmed Pasha replaces Köse Bahir Mustafa Pasha as Grand Vizier of the Ottoman Empire.